 - Before adding milk to the carrots, Do Fry gajar in ghee for sometime stirring at intervals.
 This step gives rich taste to the halwa

-- Do not leave the halwa as it on the flame while cooking.
+- Do not leave the halwa on the flame unattended for longer time while cooking.
 Keep stirring it at intervals to avoid burning

 - You can fry the cashew nuts and raisins in little ghee first, before adding it to the halwa